LesJahames/mindustry-hacked/README.md

 ### Power

-* Solar Array (Provides up to 1k of power via solar energy)
+* Power Infinity (Provides a lot of power infinitively)
-* Micro Battery (Provides up to 20k of power yet keeps the 1x1 size)
+* Micro Battery (Provides up to 1m of power yet keeps the 1x1 size)
 * Power Xfer (Laser Power Node with 64 connections and 128 range)

 ### Defense